rizac/web-KPI-memo/README.md

 First Install GoAccess (`brew install goaccess` on macos, see [here](https://goaccess.io/download) otherwise).

-Assuming you are in the log directory, adn that the directory contains a GEoIP database named `dbip-country-lite.mmdb` (see [Download GeoIP database](download#geoip#database) for info.
+Assuming you are in the log directory, and that the directory contains a GEoIP database named `dbip-country-lite.mmdb` (see [Download GeoIP database](#download-geoip-database) for info.
 For ref, a database file is included in this repo, but it is not regularly updated)

 1. To create an HTML report of **all log files** (compressed and uncompressed):